XRPLF/xrpl-dev-portal/content/tutorials/core-ledger/create-custom-transactors.md

 ### 1. Add a `preflight` function.

-The `preflight` function checks for errors before accessing the ledger.
+The `preflight` function checks for errors in the transaction itself before accessing the ledger.
 It should reject invalid and incorrectly formed transactions.

 - `PreflightContext` doesn't have a view of the ledger.
 - Use bracket notation to retrieve fields from ledgers and transactions: